Is Mary The

 After this, Jesus went around in Galilee, purposely staying away from Judea because the Jews there were waiting to take his life.
 But when the Jewish Feast of Tabernacles was near, Jesus' brothers said to him, "You ought to leave here and go to Judea, so that your disciples may see the miracles you do.
 No one who wants to become a public figure acts in secret.
 Since you are doing these things, show yourself to the world."
 For even his own brothers did not believe in him.
 (John 7:1-5)

 So when Jesus was dying on the cross, Mary was a widow and her other children were not believers at that point.
 (Soon afterwards that changed.)
 Jesus, therefore, commissioned John to take Mary into his house and care for her, as he would for his own mother in the natural, which would make John like a son to Mary.
 The wiser and stronger takes care of the weaker and more feeble, so John took care of Mary.
-To misuse John 19:26,27 by reading into it that Mary was made Mother of the church has lead many to an unscriptural focus on Mary for one's spiritual needs, instead of looking to Jesus as the Bible declares.
+To misuse John 19:26,27 by reading into it that Mary was made Mother of the church has lead many to an unscriptural focus on Mary for one's spiritual needs, instead of looking to Jesus, as the Bible declares.

 Christians Care For Widows